cKlee/ecpo/ecpo.md

 ## hasBeginTemporal

-[hasBeginTemporal]: #hasbegintemporal
+[ hasBeginTemporal ]: #hasbegintemporal

-A temporal information, like a year
+A temporal information, like a year or a date

 	ecpo:hasBeginTemporal a owl:DatatypeProperty ;
 		rdfs:label "has begin temporal"@en ;
 		rdfs:label "hat beginnende Zeit"@de ;
 		rdfs:domain ecpo:Chronology ;
 		rdfs:range rdfs:Literal ;
-		rdfs:comment "A temporal information, like a year"@en ;
+		rdfs:comment "A temporal information, like a year or a date for the beginning group"@en ;
 		rdfs:subPropertyOf ecpo:hasBegin ;
 		rdfs:isDefinedBy <> .

+## hasBeginTemporalExtension

+[ hasBeginTemporalExtension ]: #hasbegintemporalextension

+A textual discrimination for the temporal information of the beginning group, like a season

+	ecpo:hasBeginTemporalExtension a owl:DatatypeProperty ;
+		rdfs:label "has begin temporal extension"@en ;
+		rdfs:label "hat beginnende Zeit Ergänzung"@de ;
+		rdfs:domain ecpo:Chronology ;
+		rdfs:range rdfs:Literal ;
+		rdfs:comment "A textual discrimination for the temporal information of the beginning group, like a season"@en ;
+		rdfs:subPropertyOf ecpo:hasBegin ;
+		rdfs:isDefinedBy <> .

 ## hasBeginDayCount

-[hasBeginDayCount]: #hasbegindaycount
+[ hasBeginDayCount ]: #hasbegindaycount

 The day count of the beginning group